-We often think that all we have to do to meet customer expectations is to provide our product or service and they’ll be happy.
+We often think that all we have to do to meet customer needs and expectations is to provide our product or service and they’ll be happy.

 This simply isn’t the case.

-The aim of any ecommerce store should be to have loyal trustworthy customers who continually use your product or service.
+The aim of any ecommerce store should be to have loyal, trustworthy customers who continually use your product or service.
 But to achieve this, you need to ask yourself: What do customers want?

-When deciding if your price is fair, you could benefit from looking at your competitors’ ecommerce stores so you can gauge the customer expectations.
-While we agree that price anchoring is not always the smartest way to decide on pricing, it’s important to know where you stand in comparison with your competition.
+When deciding on your price structure, you’ll benefit from looking at your competitors’ ecommerce stores so you can gauge the customer needs and expectations.
+While we agree that price anchoring is not always the smartest way to decide on a strategy, it’s important to know where you stand in comparison to your competition.

-If you are charging significantly more than your competition then think seriously about whether your offering is better than theirs.
+If you are charging significantly more than your rivals, think seriously about whether your offering is better than theirs.

-It’s okay to charge more, however, compensate that with better customer service, like a loyalty program or bonus features to justify the higher price point.
+It’s okay to charge more but compensate with better customer service like a loyalty program or bonus features to justify the higher price point.
 Read this article for more information on this and other benefits of a loyalty program.

 The key thing with pricing is to be transparent.
 A consumer needs to feel that they can trust a brand.
 So, whether you’re above or below the market rate, let your customers know why this is the case and exactly what they get for their money.

 Customers continually suggest they would be happy paying more for a product if it meant it would improve the level of customer service.
-So you need to think about how you can meet your customer’s needs and expectations.
+So, you need to think about how you can meet your customer’s needs and expectations.

-Having a strong customer support team increases the level of trust your customers have for you.
-They understand problems will be addressed and fixed in a timely manner and they’re more receptive to when things do end up going wrong.
+Having a strong customer support team increases the level of trust your consumers have for you.
+They understand problems will be addressed and fixed in a timely manner and they’re more receptive when things do end up going wrong.
 You could even reward customers with loyalty points if they have a problem post-purchase.
-Learn more ways to build trust post-purchase here.
+Learn more ways to build post-purchase trust here.

 Although good service is a key consumer need, it’s not an excuse to increase your prices.
 If you can keep your products affordable and provide excellent customer service, even better.

 When it comes to determining customer needs, creating a solid product is obviously a major priority.
 There is no point in excessive manufacturing costs if no one is buying your poor product.

-Be confident in your product, be open to improvement suggestions and always aim to give the customer exactly what they need, not what you think they need.
+Be confident in your product, be open to suggestions to improve, and always aim to give the customer exactly what they need, not what you think they need.
 To work out what customers want, conduct appropriate research with market analysis and customer surveys.
 This will help you to identify your consumers’ needs and tailor your product development around them.

-A great example of this is by UK supermarket chain Sainsbury’s who upon receiving a letter from a three-year-old child, changed the name of one of their products.
+A great example of this was when UK supermarket chain Sainsbury’s who, upon receiving a letter from a three-year-old child, changed the name of one of their products.

-Your customers need more than just a good product in order to keep their loyalty to you.
-Remembering these needs will help you to start adding a customer loyalty strategy to your ecommerce business.
+Your customers need more than just a good product to remain loyal to you.
+Remembering these requirements will help you to start adding a customer loyalty strategy to your ecommerce business.
 Being aware of the different types of consumers your business targets, identifying the customer needs, and creating a strategy to meet those expectations will increase your sales and promote a loyal customer base.

 By signing up, you agree to our terms and conditions.